AGU-Data/agu-data.github.io/_posts/2021-10-01-challenges-preserving-very-large-data.md

 * Include with your data the necessary documentation (e.g. README), licensing (e.g. CC-BY), recommended citation, and other information that will be helpful for understanding it.
 * This option allows your data to be cited using a URL, but **will not** result in automated attribution or credit.

-Possible institutional sharing platforms for very large datasets include: FTP site, DropBox, Box, OneDrive, and Google Drive.
+Possible institutional sharing platforms for very large datasets include: FTP site, DropBox, Box, and OneDrive.
 It is important to repeat that sharing your data in these platforms is only allowed when no other preservation repository can be used.
 The author is expected to plan and budget for preserving their data and make every attempt to identify a preservation repository.

 AGU requires that data supporting your research be made available and cited in your paper.
 We are available to provide additional guidance through [datahelp@agu.org](mailto:datahelp@agu.org).